hiddewie/template/README.md

 - `abbreviate`: ensure the value is not longer than `n` characters.
 If it is longer, the value will be shortened until `n-1` characters, and suffixed with `…`.
 - `trimLeft`, `trimRight`, `trim`: trim the left, right or both sides of the string from whitespace.
 - `replace(search, replacement)`: replace the search string with the replacement.
+- `regexReplace(search, replacement)`: replace matches of the regular expression with the replacement.

 #### Array functions